Ashok0/EnderalVREssentials-Nightly/README.md

 - Requires patching with Synthesis.
 - During the installation, tick "Rally's Water Foam (4K)" and "Improved Water Normals for Vanilla" and leave all other settings at default.
 Do NOT install Rocky Riverbeds due to high performance drop.
 - Recommend replacing 'OutputCube.dds' with 'ewpdefault.dds' from the [Enhanced Wetness and Puddles](https://www.nexusmods.com/skyrimspecialedition/mods/58155?tab=description) mod for improved water reflections.
+- Do not update to the new DLL version of the mod.
+Enderal VR requires Synthesis patching.

 [**3D World Fog Map v1.0**](https://www.nexusmods.com/enderalspecialedition/mods/340?tab=files): Add fog back to the 3D world map!